Young Spain squad makes World Cup debut against Costa Rica | Sports-Games

 The Costa Ricans hope to repeat the success of the World Cup in Brazil and avoid the debacle of four years ago in Russia, when they didn't win any matches and were eliminated in the group stage.

-Spain also wants to avoid a repeat of its campaign in the 2018 tournament, when it was ousted by the hosts in the round of 16 after going through an embarrassing coaching change just days before its debut.
+Spain also wants to avoid a repeat of its campaign in the 2018 tournament, when it was ousted by the host country in the round of 16 after going through an embarrassing coaching change just days before its debut.

-"I think the entire team carries the responsibility,'' Pedri said.
-"I don't feel like I'm the star of the national team just because I'm on a billboard in Doha.
-I'm focusing on playing, on being in a good state of mind and on helping as much as possible depending on what the coach asks from me."
+''I think it's very positive because young players bring to the team energy,'' Luis Enrique said Tuesday. ''We try to manage that with the experience that we have as a staff and trying to get the best from every player.''
 Spain enters the tournament in Qatar with the third-youngest squad among the 32 nations, with an average age of 25.3, after the United States and Ghana.
 More than half of the squad is 25 years old or younger, with six players at 20 or younger and playing in their first World Cup.

 Costa Rica, playing in its third straight World Cup, is bringing back a few players from its historic campaign in 2014, when it was eliminated by the Netherlands in a penalty shootout in the last eight.
 Among them are a couple of players well known by the Spaniards — former Real Madrid goalkeeper Keylor Navas (who hasn't played with Paris Saint-Germain this season) and striker Joel Campbell, who played in the Spanish league with Villarreal and Real Betis.